 They worked at a gas station where a letter was written by their ex-boss that threatened to fire workers for not working hard enough.

 Bad grammar has always been a major turn-off.
-It makes you question every aspect of a person, whether at work, school, or on a date.
-Recently, a Reddit user who once worked at a gas station posted a letter written by their former boss that threatened to fire workers who supposedly weren't working hard enough.
+It makes you question every aspect of a person, whether at work, school or on a date.
+A Reddit user who once worked at a gas station posted a letter written by their former boss that threatened to fire workers who supposedly weren't working hard enough.
 The post captioned, "How I quit my job at a gas station" had a photo of the letter in which the user had highlighted his boss' atrocious grammar and had added corrections right next to the words.
 The user also wrote that the boss wouldn't be able to pass an elementary-level assignment with that vocabulary.

 “You work for your hours!” the letter reads.
 “If you don’t work you won’t have the hours and you can start looking for another job!
 I rather [sic] work short-handed before I give someone that doesn’t work hours.
 Summer is coming and I have plenty of hours [to] give to the hard-working employees.”
 The employee corrected the letter by adding a comma in the middle of the second sentence and modifying, "before I" to "than" and "that" to "who" since the boss was speaking about people and not objects.
 The Reddit user gave the letter an 8/10 and a "B", which is quite generous.
 However, they did miss a "to" in the last sentence, maybe an additional comma after “hours,” in the second line, and the word “hard working” should have been hyphenated.